 In addition to bolstering CVs and boosting employability skills, interns can expect to be paid for their work.
 Perhaps most importantly, they allow you to try your hand at a profession or company before you make the decision about where to start your career.

 Given all of this, it’s unsurprising that places on internships are fiercely competitive.
 As is the case with graduate jobs, some recruiters fill their internship quotas in autumn, though many often recruit into February.
-Either way, it is recommended that you do your research and apply as early as possible.
+Either way, it is recommended that you apply as early as possible.

-Graduate recruiters are increasingly making a point of opening their doors to first year students, inviting career-focused candidates to spend a day (or week) learning about the inner workings of their organisation.
-The focus here is more on the company than the profession, but attendance at an insight day is still very much a form of work experience, and should be listed on a CV accordingly.
-Events like these are most commonly found over holiday periods – Easter in particular – with students advised to apply at least a month in advance.
+Insight days are relatively rare, with only 1/5 graduate recruiters making a point of opening their doors to first year students, inviting career-focused candidates to spend a day (or week) learning about the inner workings of their organisation.
+The focus here is more on the company than the profession, but attendance at an insight day is still very much a form of work experience and should be listed on a CV accordingly.
+Events like these are most commonly found over holiday periods – Easter in particular – with students advised to apply at least a month in advance

 School Leaver Schemes